surfergrl/scallywags/README.md

 **Tag-line** - Your trusted dog-walking and pet-sitting service in and around Bristol

 ---

-### Structure

-The website consists of four pages: Home, About, Contact, Services

 ### Wireframes

 I first sketched (on paper) the basic layout for the pages.